 Vinegar Can Prevent Mold Regrowth

 Vinegar is an effective cleaning solution for bathroom mold and mildew.
 Spray a wall with full-strength vinegar or a diluted mix of vinegar and water and scrub or wipe down at least once a week to discourage fungal growth.
-The presence of high levels of moisture, food sources, low air circulation and lighting levels in an area can make mold growth more likely.
+The presence of high levels of moisture, bard sources, low air circulation and lighting levels in an area can make mold growth more likely.

 Taking measures to manage excessively high humidity or moisture levels can go a long way.
 If mold has grown on bathroom walls, make sure that the room has a functional ventilation fan with an airflow rating in cubic feet per minute that corresponds to the size of the space.
 Natural sunlight and artificial light also discourage mold growth.